Guidance on how to license electronic cigarettes and other inhaled nicotine-containing products (NCPs) as medicines in the UK.

 Both the active substance and the finished product should be manufactured at sites which operate in compliance with the principles of Good Manufacturing Practice (GMP).
 For the finished product manufacturer, the site must hold a valid manufacturing authorisation and GMP certificate before a marketing authorisation for the product can be granted.

 Further information on the additional licenses required in support of an MAA is provided below under ‘Manufactured in UK, EU/EEA or third country for sale in UK’.

 Nicotine is the subject of a monograph of the European Pharmacopoeia.
 The drug substance specification must be in line with that monograph and with the general monograph on substances for pharmaceutical use.

 There are a number of ways in which the applicant can submit the information on the drug substance and a specific guideline has been developed which explains these in detail.

 Other ingredients should meet European Pharmacopoeia monograph requirements where they exist; if flavouring components do not have monographs, then they should meet EU food safety legislation requirements.
 Excipients should be approved for inhalation use or have appropriate toxicological data to support use by that route of administration.

-For glycerol and propylene glycol, potential contamination with diethylene glycol is an issue.
+For glycerol and propylene glycol, an issue may be potential contamination with diethylene glycol.
 Note the European Medicines Agency (EMA) Good Manufacturing Practice (GMP) Q+A, which although it refers to glycerol should also be taken into account for propylene glycol.

 Container closure components which come into contact with the finished product (primary packaging) should meet European Pharmacopoeia monographs where they exist.
 If the materials are not covered by such monographs, then they should comply with the applicable EU food safety legislation requirements.